 Bags, books or notes are not allowed in the examination room.
-Bags etc. should be secured as they would normally be or left in the Dining Hall.
+Bags etc. should be secured as they would normally be or left in the F14.

-Mobile phones, pagers, organisers, music players, headphones, watches, smart watches or any type of electronic communication or storage device are not allowed in the examination room or into any room being used for 'Secure Supervision' either before or after an examination.
+Mobile phones, pagers, organisers, music players, headphones, watches, smart watches, smart glasses or any type of electronic communication or storage device are not allowed in the examination room or into any room being used for 'Secure Supervision' either before or after an examination. (with the exception of those mobile phones used for monitoring blood glucose levels in diabetic students')

-Mobile phones must be switched off before candidates enter the dining room, and must be handed to the member of staff taking the register in the dining room for safekeeping.
+Mobile phones must be switched off before candidates enter the F14, and must be handed to the member of staff taking the register in the F14 for safe-keeping.
 At the end of the examination, it can be collected from reception.
 Only mobile phones will be looked after in this way.

 The College cannot take any responsibility if they are lost/damaged or stolen.
-If a mobile phone, smart watch, pager or any other electronic communication device is found in a candidate's possession during an examination or during secure supervision then the device will be taken from the candidates and a malpractice report made to the appropriate examination board.
+If a mobile phone, smart watch, smart glasses, pager or any other electronic communication device is found in a candidate's possession during an examination or during secure supervision then the device will be taken from the candidates and a malpractice report made to the appropriate examination board.
 No exceptions will be made.